 5 Essential Strategies in Teaching Math

 Math requires constant practice, and students who make it a norm to practice this subject daily have better chances of securing good scores.
-Not only do their academic results improve, but they also tend to be more interesting in learning a variety of topics.
+Not only do their academic results improve, but they also tend to be more interested in learning a variety of topics.

 However, not every student would be keen to practice math daily.
 So, how to build interest and curiosity to learn this subject?